Welcome to Spaulding Township

 Spaulding Township is a General Law Township with population of 2,141 residents and 27 square miles of area.
 Spaulding Township is not a full size township being cut off by the Shiawassee River on the west side.
 Spaulding Township is the home of the Shiawassee Flats National Wildlife Refuge a 7,300 acre wildlife refuge visited by many people each year; the Township is about 70% rural.

-Spaulding Township boasts a volunteer fire department, police department, air conditioned hall, well kept park, and a township run cemetery for its residents.
+Spaulding Township boasts a volunteer fire department, air conditioned rental hall, well kept park and rental pavilion, and a township run cemetery for its residents.
 Approximately 95 % of our residents have city water.

 MONTHLY Meetings at Spaulding Township Office